actualbudget/actual/docs/budgeting/rules/index.md

 Rules are **automatically ranked** from least to most specific.
 If the conditions of one rule apply broadly, while the conditions of another are more specific, the latter will always run _after_ the former so its changes always win out.
 This means you can make a broad rule like "if a transaction's payee _contains_ 'cat' set the category to 'pets'", and then fix a mismatched transaction with another rule that says "if the payee _is_ 'catan' set the category to 'games'".
 An "is" condition always ranks higher than "contains".
 Generally, you don't need to worry about this and it should work like you expect.

 While ranking works for the most part, you might want to say "this rule _always_ should run last no matter what".
 Actual allows this with **stages**.
-Rules are actually run in 3 stages: `pre`, normal, and `post`.
+Rules are actually run in 3 stages: `pre`, `default`, and `post`.
 By tagging a rule as `pre` or `post`, you force it to always run before or after rules in the other stages.
 Within a stage, rules are still automatically ranked.

 ### Condition Types